 The Fall of Rome

-When Theodosius died in 395 AD, he left the Roman Empire to his two sons, Honorius and Arcadius.
+September 2016 - When Theodosius died in 395 AD, he left the Roman Empire to his two sons, Honorius and Arcadius.
 Honorius took the West and Arcadius the East.
 But like other emperors who had been brought up at court, neither of them was very good at ruling, or even very interested.
-Most of the actual work was done by their advisors.
+Most of the actual work was done by their wives or advisors.

+Most of Arcadius' work was done by his wife Eudoxia.
 Most of Honorius' work was done by a Vandal named Stilicho.
-He had joined the Roman army and risen through the ranks to become and important general.
+Stilicho had joined the Roman army and risen through the ranks to become and important general.

 It didn't take long for the Germans and Goths to realize that the new young emperors were weak and so this was a good time to attack.
 Roman generals also saw this weakness and revolted.